ChrisBellew/deepmine-unearthed/README.md

 ## Inputs into First Stage Claves

-- Since there are three first stage claves, let's divide the tonnes/hour of each metal by three, and thats how much tonnes/hour of each metal that is going into each first stage clave
+- Since there are three two stage claves, let's divide the tonnes/hour of each metal by two, and thats how much tonnes/hour of each metal that is going into each first stage clave
-	#### 1A clave tonnes/hour Nickel input = Feed tonnes/hour Nickel / 3
+	#### 1A clave tonnes/hour Nickel input = Feed tonnes/hour Nickel / 2
-	#### 1A clave tonnes/hour Iron input = Feed tonnes/hour Iron / 3
+	#### 1A clave tonnes/hour Iron input = Feed tonnes/hour Iron / 2
 	####... etc